Skip to Content

 Salt Spring Island Ales makes organic beer without any preservatives or chemicals.

 Popular varieties?
-The mildly floral Heather Ale is a light delicate beer.
+The mildly floral Heather Pale Ale is a light delicate beer.
 The Dry Porter is dark, crisp and bold in flavor.

 18) Eat oysters at the Oystercatcher